Eric Areiter, MD

 Dr. Areiter is a cataract and glaucoma surgeon who brings expertise to our Newsom Eye team in the management and treatment of many eye conditions and diseases.
-He graduated cum laude with a major in Neurobiology from Cornell University before working as a researcher and scientist there for two years in the Neurobiology and Behavior department.
-He then earned his medical degree from the University of Virginia, and did an intern year in surgery and general medicine at Tufts University in Boston, Massachusetts.
-Following this, he completed a rigorous residency program at Tulane Medical Center in New Orleans, Louisiana where he performed among the most surgical procedures of any resident over the past decade across every subspecialty of ophthalmology.
+He graduated cum laude from Cornell University before working as a researcher and scientist there for two years in the Neurobiology and Behavior department.
+He earned his medical degree from the University of Virginia, and did an intern year in surgery and general medicine at Tufts University in Boston, Massachusetts.
+Then, he completed his residency at Tulane Medical Center in New Orleans, Louisiana where he performed among the most surgical procedures of any resident over the past decade across every subspecialty of ophthalmology.

-Dr. Areiter moved to Abilene, Texas after residency and founded a comprehensive ophthalmology department there as part of the Hendrick Medical Center hospital system, which quickly grew to be the busiest ophthalmology clinic within over a hundred miles.
-He has also authored many research papers and several ophthalmology textbooks, including "Principles and Practices of Ophthalmic Assisting" and "Cataracts and Cataract Surgery: Types, Risk Factors, and Treatment Options.”
-Dr. Areiter is passionate about bringing the latest in surgical and medical techniques to his patients and providing them with the most advanced care available.
-His top priority is personalizing care to the individual patient to ensure they have the best visual outcome that matches their lifestyle.
-He has emphasis on cataract and glaucoma surgery and treatment, though also manages a wide range of eye conditions including diabetic retinal disease and macular degeneration, plastic surgery, and corneal diseases among others.
+Dr. Areiter moved to Abilene, Texas after residency where he founded a comprehensive ophthalmology department as part of the Hendrick Medical Center hospital system, which quickly grew to be the busiest ophthalmology clinic within over a hundred miles.
+Dr. Areiter is passionate about bringing his patients the latest medical techniques and providing them with advanced care to ensure each patient has the best visual outcome that matches their lifestyle.
+He has emphasis on cataract and glaucoma surgery while providing treatment for a wide range of eye conditions.
+These conditions include diabetic retinal disease, macular degeneration, plastic surgery and corneal diseases.

 - Resident Physician in Ophthalmology, Tulane Medical Center, New Orleans, LA